 - Download it free of charge from IUware.

 IUware is a software distribution service for Indiana University students, faculty, and staff.
 IUware offers a wide variety of software packages at no charge, including site-licensed products from Adobe, Microsoft, Thomson Reuters, and others.
 Software packages include programs for reading email and web browsing, as well as antivirus and office applications.
 The university pays for the relevant licenses through agreements with vendors; this allows students, faculty, and staff to use the programs available through IUware free of charge.
 The IUware server is regularly updated, so patches and upgrades for IU-supported software are consistently available.

 - Purchase the software on CD or DVD at your campus bookstore.
 You will need to show one of the following:

 - A valid university ID

 - A photo ID and a schedule of classes proving current enrollment

-If you are a student, to ensure you can adequately prove enrollment, contact the bookstore prior to purchasing.
-See At the IU campuses, what are the locations and hours of the bookstores?
+Note: If you are a student, to ensure you can adequately prove enrollment, contact the bookstore prior to purchasing.

 - Some software is available at the walk-in Support Center in Bloomington; see At the Support Center walk-in location in the Wells Library at IUB, what products and services are available for purchase?